chunleng/macfiles/README.md

+# Macfiles

 ## Capturing new config

 Not all mac defaults command is searchable online, therefore we will need a way to more easily identify settings.

 The following procedure allows for new `defaults` to be discovered